juergstaub/azure-stream-analytics-session-windows/README.md

 Update:

-I have deployed now our query to Azure and see that the query is executed at maxDuration intervals, but not respecting the time of the payload.
-This would make it fairly useless for our scenario.
+I have deployed now our query to Azure and see a behavior I cannot explain.
+The query does not seem to get executed in the maxInterval and I do nt get any output at all.